edf-re/gsp_solaris_PRD/README.md

 #### Engagement
 - Goal: Maximize the number of project configurations considered by a developer.
 - Signals: Number of configurations generated for a project.
-- Metrics: Count of `analysis_ids`, average count per project, rate at which new projects are created.
+- Metrics: Count of `analysis_id`, average count per project, rate at which new projects are created.

 #### Adoption
 - Goal: For all of development to use the platform for solar project development.